Anti-minority hate speech in India rose by 13% in 2025, US research group says

 April recorded the highest monthly spike, 158 events, with nearly 100 occurring between April 22, after a deadly Islamist militant attack in India-administered Kashmir, and May 7, when four days of deadly fighting broke out between India and Pakistan.

-India Hate Lab, founded by U.S.-based Kashmiri journalist Raqib Hameed Naik, is a project of the Center for the Study of Organized Hate, a nonprofit Washington-based think tank.
+India Hate Lab, founded by US-based Kashmiri journalist Raqib Hameed Naik, is a project of the Center for the Study of Organised Hate, a non-profit Washington-based think tank.
 The BJP has previously said India Hate Lab presents a biased picture of India.

 India Hate Lab says it uses the UN’s definition of hate speech, which defines it as prejudiced or discriminatory language towards an individual or group based on attributes including religion, ethnicity, nationality, race or gender.
 REUTERS